All Block Maxima method for estimating the extreme value index

-Second, we compare the single sample performance between the ABM estimator and the disjoint BM estimator.
-Figure \ref{single sample performance} shows the plot of the estimates against various values of $k$ based on one single sample consisting of 10000 observations drawn from the Student-t($\nu=2$) distribution.
-Although both estimators are biased, the ABM estimator demonstrates a smoother path with respect to the change of $k$ than that of the disjoint BM estimator.
-The smooth path allows for an straightforward visual choice for the optimal $k$ in application.
+Figure~\ref{fig:single_sample} compares the estimates from a single sample of $n=10000$ observations from the Student-t$(2)$ distribution against various values of $k$.
+All three estimators exhibit bias that increases with $k$.
+However, the ABM estimator demonstrates a noticeably smoother path as a function of $k$ compared to both the BM and SBM estimators.
+This smooth path facilitates a straightforward visual choice of the optimal~$k$ in applications.

-Thirdly, we compare the performance of the ABM estimator to the disjoint BM estimator by plotting their Mean-Squared-Error (MSE) against various values of $k$ in Figure \ref{student_distribution: MSE}.
-We focus on the Student-t distribution with $\nu=2,3,4,5$ and sample size $n=1000$.
-For the Student-t distribution with $\nu=2$, we observe that the ABM estimator outperforms the disjoint BM estimator for almost all values of $k$.
-Such a superior performance of the ABM estimator is less obvious when the tail is less heavy (i.e. with a higher degrees of freedom).
-Nevertheless, for all four distributions, at the optimal $k$, the ABM estimator outperforms the disjoint BM estimator.